icecrm/UltraVoiceSlab-2/VOICE_ACTING_LICENSE.md

 ## Right of Removal

-Any voice actor may, at any time and for any reason, request the removal of their recordings from UltraVoice Retaken or from any fork, redistribution, or derivative work.
+Any voice actor may, at any time and for any reason, request the removal of their recordings from UltraVoice Slab or from any fork, redistribution, or derivative work.
 Upon such a request, the affected recordings **must be removed**.